oblivia-simplex/berbalang/doc/src/design_of_roper.md

 ## Variants

+### Blind (random) search

+It's a fairly simple matter to implement a more or less "blind" or random search by forcing the fitness function to return a constant value (1.0, for example), so that it becomes impossible to decide between n randomly-chosen tournament contestants on the basis of fitness.
+Sorting them in order of fitness, when fitness is always equal, will just preserve the random order in which their lots are drawn.

 ### Initializing with harvested gadgets

 Is the selective pressure imposed by any particular fitness function sufficient to steer the population towards the discovery of composable "gadgets"?
 What might happen if, rather than seeding the population with the addresses of gadgets, harvested in advance by a tool such as ROPGadget, we seeded it with randomly chosen addresses, without paying any attention to whether or not those addresses carve the executable at its return-oriented joints?